scaffeinate/100-days-of-code/log.md

 **Progress:**

 1. Question 2.5 Followup: SumListsFoward Iterative Approach completed.
 Used a stack to push and pop the digits and carry over. **Time: 1 Hour**
 2. Question 2.5 Followup: SumListsFoward Recursive Approach.
+Wasted *1 Hour* trying to figure out a way to do this without a wrapper class or Global variable.
+But found out that's not possible in this case. **Time: 2 Hours.**

 **Thoughts:**

 1. I think I am getting familiar to the implementation.
 Now after white board coding and Algorithmic run through it seems to work just fine.
 2. Implemented the iterative Approach which is a no brainer.
 Have to start the Recursive approach.
 Since the last problem had a similar solution I guess should be fine.
 3. Without the Hint from Book it wouldn't have been possible to pad the lists before adding.
 Have to start thinking like that.
+4. Nice Brainstorming session.
+Figured out the algorithm but tried to achieve without using a global variable or wrapper.
+The Book solution uses a wrapper.
+Got the hint and implementing took hardly 20 mins.

 **Summary:**

 - Productive Start to the Day!
 Let's see how the next one goes.
+- Recursive solution also worked!
+Moving on.

 ### Sol 2: January 6, 2017